The Ocean Dream Award for Women and Indigenous People

 Award funds will be issued in two instalments for fall program starts – 60% of the award issued in fall and 40% of the award issued in winter (should recipients remain in good academic standing in second semester).
 Please note that Bridge Watch Rating does not follow this payment structure and is paid in one installment.

-For recipients in two and three-year programs, this award may be renewed for the second or third year of study provided the recipient is in good academic standing.
+For recipients in two and three-year programs, this award may be renewed for the second or third year of study provided the recipient remains in good academic standing.

-Indigenous students who receive this award are automatically considered for additional funds through the Ocean Living Award.
-This award assists with living expenses (up to $10,500) while enrolled in a nautical program.
+Students who receive this award are automatically considered for additional funds through the Ocean Living Award.
+This award assists with living expenses (max of $12,250 for 35 weeks) while enrolled in a nautical program.
 No application is required.

-1. The Mi’kmaw Economic Benefits Office of Nova Scotia (MEBO) will coordinate the review and confirmation of Indigenous applicants to ensure they meet all tuition bursary criteria.
+- The Mi’kmaw Economic Benefits Office of Nova Scotia (MEBO) will coordinate the review and confirmation of Indigenous applicants to ensure they meet all tuition bursary criteria.
 Applicants who cannot provide registered status documentation may be asked to submit a letter of support from a recognized Indigenous organization or Band Council upon request by MEBO.
-To help facilitate this process, you are required to list the First Nations community you are affiliated with.
-Which First Nations community are you affiliated with?
+To help facilitate this process, you are required to list the Indigenous community you are affiliated with.
+Which Indigenous community are you affiliated with?